truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShadowCopies.md

 {{< /expand >}}

 ## Deleting Shadow Copies
 Users with an SMB client cannot delete Shadow copies.
 Instead, the administrator uses the TrueNAS web interface to remove snapshots.

-Disable shadow copies for an SMB share by clearing the **Enable shadow copies** checkbox on the **Edit SMB** screen for the SMB share.
+Disable shadow copies for an SMB share by clearing the **Enable shadow copies** checkbox on the **Edit SMB** screen in the **Other Options** on the **Advanced Options** screen for the SMB share.
 Disabling does not prevent access to the hidden <file>.zfs/snapshot</file> directory for a ZFS dataset when it is within the path for an SMB share.